Aquila Safari Review – The Closest Safari to Cape Town!

 Where is the Aquila Game Reserve?

-What’s included on the Aquila Safari?
+What’s included on the Aquila Safari tour?

 After the game drive, we had some free time to hang out at the resort.
 We had brought our swimming costumes with us so we made full use of the beautiful infinity pool.
-There’s also a spa where you can go and enjoy a quick treatment (for an additional fee) or a lounge and bar to hang out in.

 How long is the Aquila Safari?